Code-Institute-Submissions/highroadlowroad/README.md

 * HTML5
 * CSS3
 * Javascript - Used within various key elements of the site, including Navbar, Collapse, Dropdown Menu, Carousel, Buttons.
-It was also used for the animated elements of the site, such as the Animated Site Logo and Scroll Reveal Utility.
+It was also used for the animated elements of the site, such as the Animated Site Logo and Scroll Reveal.

 ## Frameworks, Libraries & Programs Used
 * [Bootstrap 4.5](https://getbootstrap.com/) - Bootstrap was utilised as a framework for CSS used throughout the site.